godotengine/godot-docs/classes/class_physics2ddirectspacestate.rst

 - :ref:`Dictionary<class_Dictionary>` **get_rest_info** **(** :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` shape **)**

 Checks the intersections of a shape, given through a :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` object, against the space.
 If it collides with more than one shape, the nearest one is selected.
+If the shape did not intersect anything, then an empty dictionary is returned instead.

-Note that this method does not take into account the ``motion`` property of the object.
+**Note:** This method does not take into account the ``motion`` property of the object.
 The returned object is a dictionary containing the following fields:

 ``collider_id``: The colliding object's ID.